nspcc-dev/neofs-node/config/testnet/README.md

 ### Start

-Run node with `docker-compose up` command and stop it with `docker-compose down`.
+Run the node with `docker-compose up` command and stop it with `docker-compose down`.

 ### Debug

-To print node logs use `docker logs neofs-testnet`.
-To print debug messages in log, setup log level to debug with this env:
+To print node logs, use `docker logs neofs-testnet`.
+To print debug messages in log, set up log level to debug with this env:

 ```yaml
      environment: